How to Open a Business Checking Account Online with No ChexSystems

 Give It Time to Clear Your Report

-The lender can request an entry be removed, but it may still take time.
+The bank can request an entry be removed, but it may still take time.
 If you go through ChexSystems to dispute it, there will be an investigation.
 That process takes 30 days, but if you’re in Maine, it can be turned around in as few as 21 days.

 Other Options for Banking Customers